Union of the Muslims of Russia: Jadidism

 On April 22, 1883, the newspaper Terciman ("Interpreter") was published for the first time in the Crimean town of Bakhchysarai.
 Its publisher, Ismail Gaspirali, became the ideological forerunner of the Jadid movement.
 This movement was more than a response to the expansion of Russian rule into the cultural life of its Muslim subjects.
 It was a genuinely Muslim reform movement, the goal of which was a modernisation of all of society.
 The superiority of orthodox Russia was seen as a menace to an "authentic" Muslim way of life, but this menace was also seen as self-caused by backwardness and conservatism.

 The main part of the Jadid reform program was the introduction of the phonetic "new method" (usul al-jadid) of teaching Arabic in Maktabs.
 Until then, the instruction had consisted out of memorizing Surahs from the Quran without translation.
 The Jadids also demanded the introduction of worldly topics of education.
-However, it is important to note that the Jadids were not secularizers, but religious reformers.
+However, the Jadids were not secularizers, but religious reformers.
 Additionally, they promoted the cultural unification and "awakening" of Russian muslims through the adoption of a single language, Ottoman.
 The Jadids did not oppose Russian rule itself, but Russian attempts at forced assimilation as well as cultural and religious patronization.
 Especially the Orenburg Muslim Spiritual Assembly was seen in a critical light.

 Moslems and Russians can plow, sow, raise cattle, trade and make their livings together, or side-by-side.